gulpjs/async-done/README.md

 Allows libraries to handle various caller provided asynchronous functions uniformly.
 Maps promises, observables, child processes and streams, and callbacks to callback style.

 As async conventions evolve, it is useful to be able to deal with several different *styles* of async completion uniformly.
-With this module you can handle completion using a Node.js style completion callback, regardless even if supplied with a object that's a promise, observable, child process and/or stream.
+With this module you can handle completion using a node-style callback, regardless of a return value that's a promise, observable, child process or stream.

 ## Usage